OneCrazyCoder/MMOGamepadOverlay/README.md

     # Rectangle with full height but 50%-75% of the width
     = 50%, 0, 25%, H

-In addition to the [System] property ``UIScale=``, the *scaling offset* can also be further affected by different target window sizes by use of ``BaseScaleResolutionX=`` and ``BaseScaleResolutionY=``.
-Setting these to a non-zero value will cause scaling offsets to be multiplied by the difference between the value set and the actual window size.
-If both are set to a non-zero value, then only X/Width values will be multiplied by (TargetWindowWidth / BaseScaleResolutionX) and the Y/Height values by (Height / Y).
-If only one is set then all coordinates will be multiplied by Width / X OR Height / Y, whichever is specified.

-*Properties that only have a single value such as BorderSize, TitleHeight, and FontSize are always considered "scaling" and are thus affected by the above scaling factors!*
+*Properties that only have a single value such as BorderSize, TitleHeight, and FontSize are always considered "scaling" and are thus affected by UIScale!*

 ## Controls Layers